Helios-Protocol/py-helios-node/docs/rpc/personal.rst

 **Response:**

-A list of the transaction hashes
+A list of the send and receive transaction hashes

 **Example:**